MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 The module returns these outputs:

-- **Results Dataset**.
++ **Results Dataset**.
 The results of any computations performed by the embedded Python code must be provided as a pandas data.frame, which is automatically converted to the Azure Machine Learning dataset format, so that you can use the results with other modules in the experiment.
+The module is limited to a single dataset as output.
 For more information, see [Data Table](data-table.md).

-- **Python Device**.
++ **Python Device**.
 This output supports both console output and display of PNG graphics using the Python interpreter.

 ## How to attach script resources

-The **Execute Python Script** module supports the use of arbitrary Python script files as inputs, provided they are prepared in advance and uploaded to your workspace as part of a .ZIP file.
-The module is generally limited to a single dataset as output.
+The **Execute Python Script** module supports arbitrary Python script files as inputs, provided they are prepared in advance and uploaded to your workspace as part of a .ZIP file.

 ### Upload a ZIP file containing Python code to your workspace